This website may ask your browser to store cookies. See our Cookies Policy for more information about our use of cookies.

 Included

-Train travel by Eurostar (Standard Premier); travel by private coach throughout; hotel accommodation as described below; breakfasts, 1 lunch and 4 dinners with wine, water and coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.
+Eurostar (Standard premier); coach travel; hotel accommodation; breakfasts, 1 lunch and 4 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.

 Accommodation

 Mercure Rouen Centre Cathédrale: modern, functional 4-star hotel in the historic centre.
-Hotel Édouard 7, Paris: comfortable 4-star hotel, five minutes on foot from the Opéra Garnier.
+Hotel Édouard 7, Paris: comfortable 4-star hotel, a short drive from the museums.

 How strenuous?